Motivic cohomology of equicharacteristic schemes: Introduction

 \begin{corollary} On the category of qcqs schemes over $\bb Q$ (resp.~$\bb F_p$), there exists for each $j\ge0$ a ``weight-$j$ motivic trace map'' (namely the top horizontal arrow in (\ref{eq:fundamental_squares})) whose fibre is a cdh sheaf. \end{corollary}

 \begin{remark}[Projective bundle formula] As already stated in Theorem \ref{thm:main}(8), our motivic cohomology satisfies the projective bundle formula.
-For Grothendieck this was one of the most fundamental desired properties of any cohomology theory, and it means that the motivic cohomology assembles into a motivic spectrum in the sense of Annalla--Iwasa \cite{AnnalaIwasa2023}.
+For Grothendieck this was one of the most fundamental desired properties of any cohomology theory, and it means that the motivic cohomology assembles into a motivic spectrum in the sense of Annala--Iwasa \cite{AnnalaIwasa2023}.
 But it is also an essential input into proving the comparison theorems with classical motivic cohomology (Theorem \ref{thm:main}(9)) and with the $\bb A^1$-invariant theory in the regular case (Theorem \ref{intro_thm_SH}(4)), as we use Gabber's technique \cite{Gabber1994, GrosSuwa1988} axiomatised by Colliot-Th\'el\`ene--Hoobler--Kahn \cite{ColliotThelene-Hoobler-Kahn1997}.

 Remarkably, our proof of the projective bundle formula depends on the theory of localising invariants (at least in characteristic $p$ -- in characteristic zero it is sufficient to use strong resolution of singularities).
-Indeed, exploiting the fact that cdh-local motivic cohomology and syntomic cohomology are known to have this property (by \cite{BachmannElmantoMorrow} and \cite{BhattLurie2022} respectively; the proof in \cite{BachmannElmantoMorrow} also uses localising invariants), the problem reduces via the right square in (\ref{eq:fundamental_squares}) to showing that cdh-sheafified syntomic cohomology satisfies the projective bundle formula.
+Indeed, exploiting the fact that cdh-motivic cohomology and syntomic cohomology are known to have this property (by \cite[Corollaries~8.23]{BachmannElmantoMorrow} and \cite{BhattLurie2022} respectively; the proof of the former also uses localising invariants), the problem reduces via the right square in (\ref{eq:fundamental_squares}) to showing that cdh-sheafified syntomic cohomology satisfies the projective bundle formula.
 We prove this in Theorem \ref{thm:cdh-syn-pbf}, using the fact that the square (\ref{eq:mainsquare}) is cartesian and so allows us to upgrade $L_\sub{cdh}\TC$ to a localising invariant. \end{remark}